andr0s/aider/README.md

+# About

-# This is a fork of the original repository PLUS some additional features from omri123:aider:main
+This is a fork of the original repository PLUS some additional features from omri123:aider:main

 # aider is AI pair programming in your terminal